RIT-Environmental-Genomics/Toxin-Identification-Pipeline/1.2_De_Novo_Pipeline/README.md

 	-s title
 ```

-Finished files were then compared with NCBI database to confirm accuracy of identified genes.
+Finished files were then compared with BLASTX from NCBI database to compare.